CCERL/realFluid-OpenFOAM/README.md

 The detail implementation and extension guide are also provided.
 They are written for the development in OpenFOAM-6 but they can be referred for the development in other versions.

 ## Authors
-This package was developed at the Clean Combustion & Energy Research Lab., Dept. of Mech.
+These packages were developed at the Clean Combustion & Energy Research Lab., Dept. of Mech.
 Engineering, Ulsan National Institute of Science and Technology (UNIST), Korea ([Prof. C.S.
 Yoo](https://csyoo.unist.ac.kr/)).
 If you publish results obtained by using this package, please cite our paper as follows:

 - D. N. Nguyen, K. S. Jung, J. W. Shim, C. S. Yoo, Real-fluid thermophysicalModels: An OpenFOAM-based library for reacting flow simulations at high pressure, Comput.
 Phys.
 Commun.
 273 (2022) 108264.